ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 ## Output
 The simulation calculates and outputs the costs incurred by customers waiting in the queue during a 17-hour daily operation at a call center.
 The num_iterations parameter determines the number of days simulated.
-We save the results to 'record_file'.
+We save the results to `record_file`.

 ## Technical Details